CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Solutions.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 ## Project 2: Optimization problems \& Rydberg atom arrays

-## Solving  the Problems 1-2 using Classical and Quantum Brute Force
+## Solving Tasks 1 and 2 using Classical and Quantum Brute Force

-The graph corresponding to the unit-disk maximum independent set (UD-MIS) for this problem is:
+The graph corresponding to the unit-disk maximum independent set (UD-MIS) for this problem is

 <center><img src='Team_6/01-problem1_2.png' width='200'></center>

-Given its small size, we begin by solving the problem using classical and quantum brute-force ([UD-MIS_Problem-Brute_force.ipynb](Team_6/UD-MIS_Problem-Brute_force.ipynb)).
-For the classical case, we have computed all possible outcomes and evaluated the cost function.
+Given its small size, we begin by solving the problem using classical and quantum brute-force using the following [Jupyter notebook](./Team_6/UD-MIS_Problem-Brute_force.ipynb).
+For the classical case, we computed all possible outcomes and evaluated the cost function.
 Then, the solutions are the configurations with the lower cost.
-For the quantum version, we built the Hamiltonian asossiated to the cost function, and calculated its eigenvalues and eigenvectors.
-The solutions are codified in the eigenvectors of the ground state eigenspace.
+For the quantum version, we built the Hamiltonian associated to the cost function and calculated its eigenvalues and eigenvectors.
+The solutions are encoded on the eigenvectors of the ground state eigenspace.
 In order to extract the solutions, we computed

 <img src="https://render.githubusercontent.com/render/math?math=n_i=< Gs(k) \left| n_i \right| Gs(k)>,">

-were k is the degeneracy index.
+were *k* is the degeneracy index.

 <center><img src='Team_6/02-solutions_1_2.png' width='600'></center>

-The quantum and classical sets of solutions are the same and, if one is looking for the least overlaping disks solution, the second is the winner!
+The quantum and classical sets of solutions are the same and, if one is looking for the least-overlapping-disks solution, the second is the winner!

 ### Simulating Annealing

-We have tested three annealing schedules ([ej1.py](ej1.py)) and compared their computational costs of convergence.
+Using [ej1.py](./Team_6/ej1.py), we tested three annealing schedules and compared their computational costs of convergence.

 <center><img src='Team_6/03-ann_schedule.png' width='800'></center>